-- Caveats for anyone wanting to avoid certain food combinations, and
+- caveats for anyone wanting to avoid certain food combinations

-- How to heal the gut, so that you can let go of worrying about food combining.
+- how to heal the gut so you can let go of worrying about food combining

 Ancient (Ayurvedic) Food Combining Theory

-Ayurveda is a body of work I respect, and it often resonates as truthful–or at least interesting.
+Ayurveda theory is a body of work I respect, and it often resonates as truthful (or at least interesting).

-It is based on ancient India’s study and practice of how the food we eat (as well as other lifestyle choices) affect the body, mind, and soul.
+It’s based on ancient India’s study and practice of how the food we eat (as well as other lifestyle choices) affects the body, mind, and soul.
 (In a packaged-food world, most of us have lost touch with mindfulness about what we eat.)

-Some Westerners (North Americans and Europeans) learn about Ayurvedic theory, though, and adopt the rules without understanding the “why” behind the principle, or adjusting relative to our unique modern food supply.
+Some Westerners (North Americans and Europeans) learn about Ayurvedic theory and Ayurvedic food combining, though, and adopt the rules without understanding the “why” behind the principle, or adjusting relative to our unique modern food supply.

-(For instance, I’m not sure most Americans would know what an “astringent” taste is, or even “pungent.”)
+For example, I’m not sure most Americans would know what an “astringent” taste is, or even “pungent.”

-It may be problematic to attempt to strictly adhere to Indian rules, when you consider that these rules or guidelines are several thousand years old, and the foods that Indians ate may not be available to us.
+It may be problematic to attempt to strictly adhere to Indian rules when you consider these rules or guidelines are several thousand years old, and the foods Indians ate may not be available to us.

-As an example of how principles of Ayurveda, while helpful, may not serve us as a prescriptive roadmap to eating right, is the fact that virtually all Americans are eating anywhere from some, to a lot, of processed food that comes in packages, boxes, and cans.
+As an example of how food combining principles of Ayurveda, while helpful, may not serve us as a prescriptive roadmap to eating right, virtually all Americans are eating some amount of processed food that comes in packages, boxes, and cans.

 (We’ll assume you don’t eat drive-thru food, which might be another category entirely.)

-And if you eat any processed food such as sugar and white flour, you are eating differently than anyone, in the history of human beings, has ever eaten, until about the last 100 years.
+If you eat any processed food, such as sugar and white flour, you are eating differently than anyone in the history of human beings has ever eaten, until about the last 100 years.

-And prior to then, the rest of the 99.9 percent of human history has eaten only natural foods, grown in black soil or killed in the wild.
+Prior to then, people have eaten only natural foods, grown in black soil or killed in the wild.

-And so you, the North American, may be in much higher need of enzymes, which are needed to properly digest food.
+So you, the modern North American, maybe in much higher need of enzymes, which are needed to properly digest food.

-If an American’s warm food is Campbell’s tomato soup, fried potatoes, or restaurant dishes, there’s a dramatic difference in the nutrient levels that were assumed by the Ayurvedic masters.
+If an American’s warm food is Campbell’s tomato soup, fried potatoes, or restaurant dishes, there’s a dramatic difference in the nutrient levels compared to those that were were assumed by the Ayurvedic masters.

 Some estimate that eating an all-cooked diet would completely burn out a lifetime of endogenous (produced by the body) digestive enzymes within about 35 years.